copious-world/xxhash-node-cmake-js/README.md

 ##Usage

-The application program imports the class definition and then make an instance that is tied to a particular seed.
+The application program imports the class definition and then makes an instance that is tied to a particular seed.
 The seed remains tied to the instance of **XXHash32**.
 (To use another seed create another instance of **XXHash32**.)

 Here is code from the test: